Skip to content

 • New Features

-• Introduced the Export Headers Toolkit, a command-line tool for exporting and deduplicating missing block header fields from Scroll L2 nodes.
+• Introduced a toolkit for exporting and deduplicating missing block header fields, with CLI commands to fetch and process headers from Scroll L2 nodes or databases.

 • Documentation